chevere/docs/architecture/development/system.md

 # System

-This outlines the relevant system setup and packaging used to create Chevere.
+This outlines the system setup and packaging used to create Chevere.

 ## Operating System